-This course is a study of the twentieth century Jewish philosopher, Emmanuel Levinas.
+This course is a study of the twentieth-century Jewish philosopher, Emmanuel Levinas.
 We will focus on Levinas' theory of ethical experience, an account that takes its categories from both Greek and Hebrew sources, thereby enriching the dialogue between Jewish and Christian traditions in philosophy.

 PHIL 415 Fr.
-McTeigue (P)Philosophy of God 3 credits This course will use classic and contemporary

-This course will use classic and contemporary texts to begin a discussion of evil as a challenge to traditional notions of the existence, power, wisdom, and goodness of God.
+McTeigue (P)Philosophy of God 3 credits This course will use classic and contemporary texts to begin a discussion of evil as a challenge to traditional notions of the existence, power, wisdom, and goodness of God.
 We shall also consider whether hope is an intellectually honest response to the problemof evil.

-PHIL 418Dr.
-Casey(P)Phenomenology3 credits

-An introduction to phenomenology, which is a critical methodological approach to human experience.
-This twentieth century European movement will be examined through selected works of Husserl, Heidegger, Sartre, and Merleau-Ponty.
+PHIL 418 Dr. Casey (P)Phenomenology 3 credits An introduction to phenomenology, which is a critical methodological approach to human experience.
+This twentieth-century European movement will be examined through selected works of Husserl, Heidegger, Sartre, and Merleau-Ponty.
 The intent of the course is to explore phenomenology both as a theoretical approach to the study of human consciousness and the lived-world and as a unique philosophical method.

-Dr. Black 3 credits

-(P)Philosophy of Rhetoric 3 credits A systematic investigation of the form, meaning and influence of rhetoric.
+PHIL 420 Dr. Black (P)Philosophy of Rhetoric 3 credits A systematic investigation of the form, meaning and influence of rhetoric.
 Explores the relationships between topic and metaphor, logic and narration, ethos and logos, conscience and persuasion.
 Special attention is given to the various relationships between rhetoric and philosophy.

-PHIL 425Fr.
-McKinneyPostmodern Philosophy3 creditsAn examination of the transition from modernist culture and thought to postmodernist culture and thought.
+PHIL 425 Fr.
+McKinney (P) Postmodern Philosophy 3 credits An examination of the transition from modernist culture and thought to postmodernist culture and thought.
 Derrida's method of deconstruction will serve as the paradigm example of postmodernism.
 Recommended for those interested especially in literature and fine arts.

-PHIL 430 Dr (P)Philosophy of the Social and Behavioral Sciences
+PHIL 430 Dr. Meagher (P)Philosophy of the 3 credits Social and Behavioral Sciences